Stakeholders reject Fifa ruling to reinstate NEC members to FKF office | Goal.com

 However, stakeholders have responded to the letter, claiming Fifa does not have such powers to overturn a ruling passed by the Tribunal.

-“We reject the assertion by Fifa to reinstate the President of FKF and the National Executive Committee (NEC) members,” started a statement from stakeholders obtained by Goal.
+“We reject the assertion by Fifa to reinstate the President of FKF and the National Executive Committee (NEC) members,” stated a statement from stakeholders obtained by Goal.

 “Fifa does not have such powers, the Sports Disputes Tribunal has pronounced otherwise with regard to the term of the National Executive Committee and it is irreversible.